 POSSEing is simple sometimes, complicated other times.
 You craft tweet text, convert formatting, @-mention people, add hashtags.
 These are not one-way operations.
 Characters need to be counted, formatting iterated, mentions and tags auto-completed.
 You’ll want to preview your post.
 You need multiple round trips against the original post using a rich, interactive UI.
 Honestly, you need all that inside your CMS.

 Like the rest of Bridgy, Publish is a service.
 It has just two operations, publish and preview, which doesn’t exactly lend it to richness or interactivity.
 We could force the issue and make plugins for the bigger CMSes – Known, WordPress, etc. – but I think that’s a losing battle.
 I wouldn’t build them myself, and I’d look hard at any new features they needed.

 I love that Bridgy Publish lets people POSSE their posts without implementing silo APIs themselves.
 That’s why I built it!
 And I’m flattered that they like it enough to ask for more and more user-facing features.
 It’s just not the right place for them.
 Fortunately, it’s not the only game in town.

 The one concession I’m considering is letting users specify the exact text to publish in their silo post.
 This would let advanced users craft custom posts for each silo in their CMS, and still reuse Bridgy’s POSSE API code.
 That’s it though.

 Bridgy can and should be a best of breed backfeed service.
-Bridgy Publish, on the other hand, cannot be a best of breed POSSE service.
+Bridgy Publish, on the other hand, cannot be a best of breed POSSE tool.
+I doubt any service could be.
 My strongest inclination at this point is to keep it dumb, define precisely how it translates your original posts to silo posts, and avoid trying to offer UX where none can survive.
-It’s a mug’s game.
+That’s a mug’s game.